nrfconnect/sdk-nrf/samples/nfc/tag_reader/README.rst

 Testing
 =======
-After programming the sample to your board, you can test it with an NFC-A Type 2 Tag or Tag 4 Type.
+After programming the sample to your development kit, you can test it with an NFC-A Type 2 Tag or Tag 4 Type.

-1. Connect the Nucleo expansion board to the development kit board.
+1. Connect the Nucleo expansion board to the development kit.
 #. |connect_terminal|
 #.
-Reset the board.
+Reset the kit.
 #.
 Touch the ST25R3911B NFC reader with a Type 2 Tag or Type 4 Tag.
 #.
 Observe the output in the terminal.
    The content of the tag is printed there.